 Plums: Either regular round ones or smaller and darker Italian plums.
 I used the Italian this time because I got a huge bucket full of them last week.
-I canned plums, made Zwetschgenkuchen, and ate lots and lots of them fresh.
+I canned plums, made Zwetschgenkuchen and Tender Plum Muffins, and ate lots and lots of them fresh.

 Spices: cinnamon and star anise.
-I am such a star anise fan lately, I put it in most of my canned fruit or fruit dessert recipes, it has an amazing flavor.
+I am such a star anise fan.
+Lately, I have put it in most of my canned fruit or fruit dessert recipes; it has an amazing flavor.
 Try these cherries in syrup or these red wine cherries, for instance.

 Alternative to sugar: